Promises of Continuity: G2-Dyads

 Continuity has been promised—but often, especially in difficult situations and even given intense determination, it is easy to lose focus.

 The possibility of going astray is ever-present.
-Determination does not protect you from dealing with diverse emerging difficulties, delays, uncertainties, setbacks, blocks and distracting diversions.
+Determination does not protect you from emerging difficulties, delays, uncertainties, setbacks, blocks and distracting diversions.
+Quite the contrary: you are forced to address these.

-You are attempting the impossible after all, and (like Rome) it won't get completed in a day.
-So, whatever happens, you must endure and you must seek to prevail.
-This means demonstrating that you are indefatigable and unstoppable.
-You may not progress as you desire, but you must hold out and manage even in the most difficult situations.
+You are attempting the impossible after all, and (like Rome) it won't get done in a day.
+So, whatever happens, you must seek to prevail and, whether or not you succeed, you must endure.
+You may not progress as you desire, but you must hold out and manage even in the most difficult circumstances.

-Sustaining endurance is possible by adding an additional adjacent level to form triads which reveal the 5 essential means of prevailing.
+Developing endurance is possible by adding an additional adjacent level to form triads which reveal 5 essential means of prevailing.